 Our first social media marketing tip is to eliminate the possibility of losing potential leads at the landing page stage.
 One of the most effective ways to do this is by using Facebook “Call” buttons in your Facebook ads.
 This powerful feature allows mobile users (which Facebook users overwhelmingly are, in many cases exclusively so) to call your business directly simply by clicking your Facebook ad – no landing pages, no load times, no vast, gaping chasm into which potential leads disappear forever.

 Learn more about Facebook call buttons and other social media marketing hacks in Larry’s post covering his top 10 paid social media hacks of all time.

-Targeting the right people with your social media marketing is important.
+Targeting the right people with your social media advertising is important.
 Going after the right people at the right time is incredibly effective – and remarkably simple.
 Our next tip is to leverage the events in people’s lives to create timely, relevant advertising that targets people during periods of major change with Facebook’s “Life Events” parameter.